gdplugs/VersionCheck/README.md

     * Checks if your installed version is the newest one

 ### 🗒️ Note:
 I have no knowledge how the future distribution of the editor will be handled.
-If there will be a "beta" subfolder in the future or if the alphas will be archived...
+If there will be a "beta" subfolder in the future or if the betas will be archived...
 So this plugin will break at some point in the future.